 What is a Nurse Preceptor?

+What is a preceptorship in nursing?
 A preceptor is a cross between an educational instructor and a professional mentor.
 It’s a one-on-one relationship, with the preceptor serving as role model, evaluator, influencer, and confidante to the apprentice nurse.
 Ideally, an effective preceptor will help the new nurse to connect the dots, linking nursing theory to clinical practice in a professional setting.
 But it’s also important for preceptors to introduce their preceptees to unit culture, organizational culture, and hospital protocols.

 How to be a good preceptor in nursing: